Back to Blogs

 • Snack: Bánh Mì (iconic baguette sandwich)

-Street markets, small local cafés, and riverside dining often become the moments travellers remember most long after the trip ends.
+Street markets, small local cafés and riverside dining often become the moments travellers remember most long after the trip ends.
+Vietnam’s cuisine is one of the highlights of any journey.
+From street food markets to regional specialties, explore the full culinary landscape in our Vietnam Food Guide.

 6. Sample Itinerary Scopes